leanswift/leanswift.github.io/supplierportal/src/pages/22.4.0/usermanual-supplierportal-item-management-admin.md

 **Item Type:** Item will be created based on the Item type selected.
 Item Type is retrieved from program CRS045 (Item Type.
 Open)

-Item type must have “Template item” and “Override with manually entered item number” fields enabled.

-API MMS200MI/AddItmViaItmTyp(Add Item Via Item Type) is used to create item in M3 program MMS001(Item.Open).
+Item type must have “Template item” and “Override with manually entered item number” fields enabled.API MMS200MI/AddItmViaItmTyp(Add Item Via Item Type) is used to create item in M3 program MMS001(Item.Open).

 **Creation Responsible:** Entered M3 User is the responsible person for the Item Creation.
 The value given here gets updated in the RESPONSIBLE field for the newly created item in MMS001 and PPS040.